-B 0.00 Managers Definition CEO (Chief executive officer or equivalent) → The CEO or equivalent is the head of business in Australia, and is reported on separately to other key management personnel.
-KMP → 'Key management personnel' (KMP) refers to those persons who have authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity, in accordance with Australian Accounting Standards Board AASB124.
-(Key management personnel) → A defining feature of KMPs is that their influence is at the entity level.
+Managers Definition CEO (Chief executive officer or equivalent) → The CEO/head of business (or equivalent) refers to the head of business in Australia, and is reported on separately to other key management personnel.
+For corporate structures with one or more relevant subsidiaries, the definition of CEO includes the head of business for each relevant subsidiary in Australia.
+KMP (Key management personnel) → 'Key management personnel' (KMP) refers to those persons who have authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity, in accordance with Australian Accounting Standards Board AASB124. → A defining feature of KMPs is that their influence is at the entity level.
 They are likely to be functional heads such as head of operations or head of finance and direct how that component contributes to the entity's outcome, with a strategic focus. → The KMP is a manager who represents at least one of the major functions of the organisation and participates in organisation-wide decisions with the CEO.
-Other executives/general → 'Other executives/general managers' hold primary responsibility for the equivalent of a department or a business unit.
-In a large organisation, this manager might not participate in organisation-wide decisions with the CEO. managers Alternatively, this manager could have influence in organisation-wide decision making forums to provide expertise or project development but because they do not actually hold authority at an entity level they would not be defined as a KMP.
+Other executives/general managers Other executives/general managers' hold primary responsibility for the equivalent of a department or a business unit.
+In a large organisation, this manager might not participate in organisation-wide decisions with the CEO.
+Alternatively, this manager could have influence in organisation-wide decision making forums to provide expertise or project development but because they do not actually hold authority at an entity level they would not be defined as a KMP.
 Senior managers 'Senior managers' are charged with one or more defined functions, departments or outcomes.
 They are more likely to be involved in a balance of strategic and operational aspects of management.
 Some decision-making at this level would require approval from one of the three management levels above it.
-'Senior managers' are responsible for resourcing, a budget and assets (capital) expenditure).
-Other managers 'Other managers' plan, organise, direct, control and coordinate an operational function.
-They usually oversee day to day operations, working within and enforcing defined company parameters. → They might implement, determine, monitor and review strategies, policies and
+'Senior managers' are responsible for resourcing, a budget and assets (capital expenditure).
+Other managers Other managers' plan, organise, direct, control and coordinate an operational function.
+They usually oversee day to day operations, working within and enforcing defined company parameters.

-Managers Definition plans to meet business needs as it relates to their own function/work area.
+Managers Definition → They might implement, determine, monitor and review strategies, policies and plans to meet business needs as it relates to their own function/work area.
 An 'other manager' is accountable for a defined business outcome which usually involves the management of resources and includes time management, coordination of different functions or people, financial resources, and other assets (for example facilities or IT infrastructure).
 Line managers would be included in this category, however supervisors would not be included.